Sleep apnoea affects millions of people.

 It can cause a host of health concerns, but here at TMJ Centre Melbourne our range of care can give you back your ability to sleep well and function at your best during the day.
 As dedicated specialists of the jaw, face, head and neck we are uniquely placed to provide you with effective treatments for sleep apnoea and snoring.
 We are also different from any other TMJ clinics in the sense that we combine the sciences of dentistry and chiropractic to help you achieve the very best outcome for your sleep apnoea treatment.

-Our team of doctors have combined for over 50 years of experience and provide comprehensive care for a range of TMJ concerns including the symptoms of sleep apnoea.
+Our team of doctors at sleep apnoea clinic Melbourne have combined for over 50 years of experience and provide comprehensive care for a range of TMJ concerns including the symptoms of sleep apnoea.
 It is our multifaceted approach that allows this, offering a holistic solution to your sleep apnoea concerns to have you back to your best.
 Dr Shah and our TMJ chiropractor quickly realised that by working in tandem to treat patients they were able to provide faster, more effective relief to patients who were suffering from TMJ related problems.

 So, what is sleep apnoea?